copacoders/dojoweb/README.md

 1. Helps students learn how to contribute to the open source community as individual contributors
 2. Learn to create pull requests and appropriate documentation, both in-line and in commits
-3. Practive maintaining forks, logging issues, participating in code reviews, etc.
+3. Practice maintaining forks, logging issues, participating in code reviews, etc.

 For those interested in collaborating on the project directly, please [message us](https://m.me/copacoders) or visit [our Facebook page](https://fb.me/copacoders).
 Only members of the Dojo, both students and adult volunteers, may join the project.